 The Ph.D.
 Emphasis in Writing Studies is a supplementary research qualification currently available for students in Comparative Literature, English, Feminist Studies, the Gevirtz Graduate School of Education, Linguistics, or Religious Studies.
 Admitted students fulfill the Emphasis by completing stipulated course, committee, and advanced project requirements.
-Upon completing the Emphasis, participants will have knowledge of the disciplinary history, theories, and methods of Writing Studies; a better understanding of the roles that writing plays within the development and perpetuation of communities (and their values); a sense of how writing can enhance teaching and how to incorporate writing to facilitate student learning in any discipline; and experience in an area that is attractive to employers.
+Upon completing the Emphasis, participants will have knowledge of the disciplinary history, theories, and methods of Writing Studies; a better understanding of the roles that writing plays in social and cultural contexts, including the development of knowledge and communities of practice; a sense of how writing can enhance learning and teaching across the disciplines; and expertise that is valued in many professions.

 * The Writing Studies Emphasis is a research program.
 If you are looking for writing instruction or help with your writing, then please refer to graduate courses in the Writing Program (e.g., Writing 251, 252) and courses in the EMS program.